nclarius/pyPL/CPL/README.md

 ### If you would like to understand what's going on under the hood
 - The directory `CPL` contains the program files for classical logic, `IPL` the ones for intuitionistic logic.
-  The structure in these two versions is the same:
+  The program structure in these two versions is the same:
   `main.py` is the main module in which input is specified and from which the computations are run.
   `expr.py` defines the language, and `model.py` the models, of the logic.
 - The interesting part for you are the `denot` methods in each of the expression classes in `expr.py`.